Actor¶

 ESDM distinguishes Actor types.
 A human Actor represents a real person or a role a real person takes on.
 A non-human Actor – such as a scheduler, a watchdog, or a system service – represents an automated trigger.
 The distinction matters because the two come with different concerns: human Actors usually have permissions and interfaces, non-human Actors usually have schedules and runtimes.

-A human Actor cannot also be backed by a system component – the schema enforces that distinction so the model doesn't quietly conflate a person with a process.
+A human Actor cannot also be backed by a system component – the model keeps the distinction sharp so a person is never quietly conflated with a process.
 When a system component issues Commands on behalf of a human, model both: the human as the Actor of intent, the system component as the External System that delivers the Command.

 Actors are also where authorization can live.
 A Command that should only be issued by an administrator carries that constraint by listing only the administrative Actor as a permitted issuer.
-The linter doesn't enforce business-level access policies – that's a runtime concern – but it does verify that every Command has a permitted issuer at all, which is a useful baseline.
+Business-level access policies (roles, scopes, tokens) belong to the runtime; what the model captures is which kinds of Actor are permitted in the first place – a useful baseline that runtime checks then build on.